 MDC encourages people to help prevent wildfires

-JEFFERSON CITY Mo -- A combination of strong winds, low humidity, dry conditions, and warming temperatures this time of year has the potential to create explosive wildfires.
-Each year, Missouri Department of Conservation (MDC) staff work with fire departments around the state to help suppress thousands of wildfires that can consume tens-of-thousands of acres.
+JEFFERSON CITY Mo -- The Missouri Department of Conservation’s (MDC) Forestry Division reminds people that a combination of low humidity and dry conditions this time of year can create an environment favorable to dangerous wildfires.
+Each year, MDC staff work with fire departments around the state to help suppress thousands of wildfires that can consume tens-of-thousands of acres.

 According to MDC's Forestry Division, the main cause of wildfires is improper burning of debris such as trash and brush piles.
 The Department urges landowners, hunters, campers, and others in the outdoors to help prevent wildfires and offers the following tips.

-- Do not conduct outdoor burning during times when grasses, brush, and other fire fuels are very dry, humidity is low and weather is windy.
+- Do not conduct outdoor burning during times when grasses, brush and other fire fuel are very dry, humidity is low and weather is windy.

-- Dry fuel, combined with high temperatures, low humidity, and high winds, makes fire nearly impossible to control.
+- Dry fuel combined with high temperatures, low humidity and high winds make fire nearly impossible to control.